NdumisoMkhasibe/My-WeThinkCode-2025-Pre-Academic-Year-Student-Learning-Plan/README.md

 Positives:
 > The pre bootcamp , bootcamp itself and the python practice (hankerank) I have done has put me a favourable position.
 I find myself enjoying the questions and able to do successfully thus far.

+Week 2 : Introduction To Programming With Python (Week 2) Topics : camelCase, Coke, twttr, plates and nutrition

+Negatives:
+> I am worried at making my preparation repository public.
+I fear people may search my files and copy them.

+Positives:
+> I feel excited to review my work with my mentor tommorrow on our biweekly meetings.
+I believe I will be able to get clarity and real gauge of how far I am with my preparation.